-Legionella bacteria could affect people through the water as a medium, and this refers to commercial buildings that have cooling towers.
-When cooling water in the commercial buildings is being contaminated with Legionella disease, the water is being supplied through the water system, straight goes to the water distribution system where heat being transferred and distributing the cool water back to the HVAC system.
-The HVAC system will then circulate the cool water to produce cool air, which then distributed through the HVAC system.
-If Legionella bacteria is present in the water, the occupants will get infected once they breathe the indoor air of the facilities.
+Legionella bacteria could affect people through water as a medium, and this refers to commercial buildings that have cooling towers.
+When cooling water in commercial buildings is being contaminated with Legionella disease, the water is supplied through the water system, straight to the water distribution system where heat is transferred and distributed back to the HVAC system.
+The HVAC system will then circulate the cool water to produce cool air, which is then distributed through the HVAC system.
+If Legionella bacteria are present in the water, the occupants will get infected once they breathe in the indoor air of the facilities.

 Legionella bacteria increases the risk of infection for those who

 IAQ Facility Services’ solutions to test Legionella

 Collective sampling needs to be taken from time to time, especially in the cooling tower in commercial buildings.
 The area of the main water supply also needs to be taken into consideration as it aligns with the process of where Legionella bacteria could be found and bred.
 Water sampling for Legionella testing should be carried out from different points as it needs to be compared and recorded to detect the starting root.

 A Legionella risk assessment must be performed based on HSE’s Approved Code of Practice (ACOP L8) on the following systems:

 - Hot/cold water systems

 The bacteria may multiply in favourable conditions, thus increasing the risks of legionnaires’ disease.
 By implementing the appropriate measures, these risks can be minimised.